GBouffard/CV/README.md

-# Guillaume Bouffard
+## Guillaume Bouffard

-### A sort of coding MacGyver...
+A French and fun London-based coding MacGyver, who has a passion for solving puzzles, maths problems and challenges that involve a deep level of concentration.
+Despite having received multiple awards, I felt for a long-time that I wasn't true to myself in my previous career.
+In March 2015, I took a leap of faith and put my trust in the Makers Academy cursus to do what I wanted to do for a very long time: learn how to code.

-I'm a French London-based coding enthusiast, who has a passion for solving puzzles, maths problems and likes challenges that involves deep thinking (headaches excluded if possible).
-Despite having received multiple awards in the past 10 years, I felt for a long-time that I wasn't my true-self.
-I discovered Makers Academy at the end of last year and took this opportunity to join and do what I wanted to do for a very long time: learn to code.
-Having graduated from their intense training in June 2015, I am now looking to join for the long-term a business that I can add value to, at the same time as I can keep on learning new skills from its senior techical team.
+Having recently graduated, I am now looking to join for the long-term a business that I can add value to and learn from, at the same time as I can enjoy my new career with a team of smart and fun people.

 ***